-The Mastery Readiness Programme is for schools that want to adopt teaching for mastery in maths, but would benefit from a staged approach.
+The Mastery Readiness Programme is for primary schools that want to adopt teaching for mastery in maths, but would benefit from a staged approach.

 Schools that are successful in implementing sustained and meaningful change through teaching for mastery have key foundations already in place.